Mariolino Barberis: Biography

-At the age of twelve, Barberis started performing in competitions and events in Piedmont.
-Later, he released some tracks for the ECO casa musicale of Milan (Monza).
-In 1964 he participated in the Castrocaro Festival, a famous contest for new voices, where he was noticed by Teddy Reno, who offered him a recording contract with ARC.
-In the following year he participated in the Cantagiro for Young Newcomers, winning first place with the song Il duca della luna (text by Giancarlo Guardabassi, music Caligiana, arrangement of Ennio Morricone, on backing vocals with the "Cantori Moderni" by Alessandroni).
+In 1964, he participated in the Castrocaro Festival, a well-known competition for new voices, presenting the song "La mia città" with Little Tony as his mentor.
+There, he was noticed by Teddy Reno, who offered him a recording contract with ARC.
+The following year, he participated in the Cantagiro (Group B for young newcomers), winning first place with the song "Il duca della luna" (lyrics by Giancarlo Guardabassi, music by Gianfranco Caligiani, arranged and conducted by Ennio Morricone, featuring backing vocals by Alessandro Alessandroni's I Cantori Moderni).